haga/precip_pickup_analysis/README.txt

 (a copy included here for reference in directory PROCESS/INPUT_DATA, author: R.Neale).
-In this version of the analysis, the netcdf files (one variable, one year per file) are rewritten to MATLAB-format .mat files before running the analysis script, so those datafiles are included in PROCESS/INPUT_DATA/CCSM_MAT.
-Can skip this step if modify binning script to read netcdf files directly.
+In this version of the analysis, the netcdf files (one variable, one year per file) are rewritten to MATLAB-format .mat files before running the analysis script.
+Those datafiles would be placed in PROCESS/INPUT_DATA/CCSM_MAT.
+They are not included in this github repository since the files are very large.
+If needed, can find another way to transfer the data files.

-@@need to ssh the CCSM_MAT data to git.
+Also, can skip this step if modify binning script to read netcdf files directly.

 ***
 2) bin data